openaq/aqi-hub/README.md

 ## Development

-This site built based upon the [Observable Framework](https://observablehq.com/framework/).
+This site built using the [Observable Framework](https://observablehq.com/framework/).

-[markdown-lint](https://github.com/markdownlint/markdownlint) is used for Markdown linting to maintain a consistent style.
-Ignored rules are held in the [.markdownlint.json](./.markdownlint.json) file at the project root.
+### Contributing

+Contributions are welcome!
+See the [CONTRIBUTING.md](./CONTRIBUTING.md) guide for more information.

 ## License